ColinLcn12/valheim-solid_hitboxes/README.md

 - Makes AI attacks collide with their allies
 - [Optional] AI friendly fire (server synced)
-- Toggle AI friendly fire on the fly with <code>/ai-ff on|off</code> command (NOTE: you need to be either host or admin to use it)

 The point of this mod is to stop e.g. draugr archers from shooting through their team mates, which is not so fun if you use CLLC.